AI Workshop: learn to build apps with AI →

 deleteCookie('username')

-Then we have 2 more functions to work with signed cookies:
+Then we have two more functions to work with signed cookies:

 import { getSignedCookie, setSignedCookie } from 'hono/cookie'

-They work in the same way but have a signature so you can detect if the client modified the cookie.
+They work like the others but add a signature so you can detect if the client tampered with the cookie.

 Lessons in this unit: